Digital Thermometer using Arduino and LM35 Temperature Sensor

 Ground

-LM35 can be easily interfaced with Raspberry Pi, NodeMCU, PIC microcontroller, etc to measure the temperature and can also be used standalone with Op-amp to indicate temperature levels.
+LM35 can be easily interfaced with Raspberry Pi, NodeMCU, PIC microcontroller, etc, to measure the temperature and can also be used standalone with an Op-amp to indicate temperature levels.

 LCD

-16x2 LCD unit is widely using in embedded system projects because it is cheap, easily availablet, small in size and easy to interface.
-16x2 have two rows and 16 columns, which means it consist 16 blocks of 5x8 dots.
-16 pin for connections in which 8 data bits D0-D7 and 3 control bits namely RS, RW and EN.
-Rest of pins are used for supply, brightness control and for backlight.
+16x2 LCD unit is widely used in embedded system projects because it is cheap, easily available, small in size and easy to interface.
+16x2 has two rows and 16 columns, which means it consists of 16 blocks of 5x8 dots.
+16 pins for connections, in which 8 data bits D0-D7 and 3 control bits, namely RS, RW and EN.
+The rest of the pins are used for supply, brightness control and backlight.

 16x2 LCD Display